 There is one clear legal motion that has precipitated Pennsylvania’s video poker machines.
 The Pennsylvania Race Horse Development and Gaming Act of 2004 essentially inflated the gambling balloon for the entire state, providing for 12 casinos to be constructed.

 Video poker also flowed into legality due to this law.
-As a dozen casinos came into being, video poker came with them.
+As a dozen new PA casinos came into being, video poker came with them.